 "The judges were impressed by the breadth of artists' themes, which encompass the emotions and spectacle of sport, as well as challenging historical and moral issues.
-The ambitious new works by the finalists present a rich engagement with the idea and experience of sport.
+The ambitious new works by the finalists present a rich engagement with the idea and experience of sport," said Ms Gellatly.